MrMicrowaveOven/AlgorithmsCurriculum/linkedin-reading.md

 If you already have a network on LinkedIn (even if it's not huge), leveraging it in your job search can be very effective.
 Here's how you can go about it.

 **Step 1.**  Identify a company you're interested in.
-Let's go with Coursera, for instance.
+Let's go with Pandora, for instance.
 Go to the company's page, and look at the **How You're Connected** box:

 [img]

-Click "see all" -- this shows you all the ways in which you're connected through your network to someone who works at Coursera.
+Click "see all" -- this shows you all the ways in which you're connected through your network to someone who works at Pandora.

+**Step 2a.**  If you have a first-degree connection who works in a tech-related position (software developer, product manager, designer, etc.) and who you know well enough to reach out to directly, great!
+Send them a polite message asking to buy them coffee or lunch and chat about the company.
+Mention that you're on the job market.
+They'll likely know that you're looking for a referral to the company; if they don't offer it, politely work it into your conversation.

+You may also have a first-degree connection who does not work in a tech-related position.
+For these folks, reach out and ask if they'd be willing to introduce you to one of the software developers.
+Let them know you're doing research on companies and that you're on the job market.

+**Step 2b.** If you don't have a first-degree connection, take a look at your second-degree connections.
 Go through each of these connections and evaluate two things:

 1. How well do you know the connection in question?
 Could you count on this person to go to bat for you, give you a solid recommendation, and facilitate an introduction to their connection at Coursera?
 If so, rate them a 1.
 If you think they might be willing to give you an introduction but you're not sure, rate them a 2.
 If the connection is fairly distant or someone who definitely wouldn't be able to recommend you, rate them a 3.

 2. How closely does your connection's Coursera connection match the position you'd like to apply for?
 A software engineer, engineering manager, or other member of the technical staff gets a 1.
 Someone who'd probably work closely with the engineering staff, such as a product manager or a designer, gets a 2.
 Someone totally outside of engineering, such as an administrative assistant, gets a 3.

+[img]

 Now, take some action!
 Evaluate the numbers you got above, and choose the best pair.
-Obviously, the best is a 1 and a 1 -- someone who will definitely recommend you to someone who works as a software developer.
-If you don't have a 1/1 pair, choose a 1/2 or a 2/1 pair, etc.  Message your connection and ask for an intro:
+Obviously, the best is a 1 and a 1 or a 1/2
+-- someone who works at the company you're interested in who can recommend you to someone who works as a software developer.
+If you don't have a 1/1 pair, choose a 1/2 or a 2/1 pair.
+Message your connection and ask for an intro:

-"Hi Haseeb,
+"Hi Nina,

 Long time no see!
 I'm writing to ask a favor.
-I saw that you know Satyaki Banerjee, who works as a software engineer at Coursera.
-I'm currently on the job market and I'm really interested in working at Coursera.
+I saw that you know Tuhin Chakraborty, who works as a software engineer at Pandora.
+I'm currently on the job market and I'm really interested in working at Pandora.
 Would you be willing to set up an introduction for us?
 Thanks!

 Scott"

-And now, iterate.
+Pairs with worse ratings than 1/2 or 2/1 aren't usually worth trying to leverage, but use your judgment.

+**Step 3.** Iterate.
 If you don't have the network just yet to use it in this way, don't worry -- you will eventually, and you can come back to this strategy when you're ready.